RHEcosystemAppEng/schema-pusher/.github/README.md

 --strategy, (optional) subject naming strategy, [topic record topic_record] (default: topic_record).
 --topic (mandatory), topic/s to push the schemas to (repeatable in correlation with schema).
 --schema, (mandatory) base64 encoded schema file (repeatable in correlation with topic).
+--propkey, (optional) a string key to set for the procucer (repeatable in correlation with propvalue).
+--propValue, (optional) a string value to set for the procucer (repeatable in correlation with propkey).
 --truststore, (optional) base64 encoded pkcs12 truststore for identifying the bootstrap (inclusive with truststorePassword).
 --truststorePassword (optional) password for accessing the pkcs12 truststore (inclusive with truststore).
 --keystore, (optional) base64 encoded pkcs12 keystore for identifying to the bootstrap (inclusive with keystorePassword).